 We are specifically looking for PreK–12th grade teachers, but education assistants, higher education instructors, and others are also welcome to apply.

-(Use this form if you DID NOT tutor for the Foundation in Fall 2017)
+(Use this form if you DID NOT tutor for the Foundation in Spring 2018)

-(Use this form if you DID tutor for the Foundation in Fall 2017)
+(Use this form if you DID tutor for the Foundation in Spring 2018)

 Application Forms and Requirements

 The application to tutor is completed online only.
 However, some forms require original signatures and must be completed in paper copies and mailed in.

 - Parents submit registration forms to their schools, and the school delivers the registration information to the Foundation regional coordinator.

 - The regional coordinator groups kids and assigns them to tutors.

 - Tutors contact the parents of assigned students and determine the time and place for tutoring sessions.